Theatrum Pictorium: Modelli in use on large gallery paintings from 1651

-Teniers used full colour in the modelli, rather than grisaille.
-This could mean that he intended these reproductions to function as independent records of some of these Italian paintings in the Archduke's collection.
-From the many modelli, which have been preserved, it is obvious that Teniers's copies constitute a true record of the originals even while he left out details and painted them in his typical fluid and transparent manner.
-The engraving of the catalog by engravers who worked after the modelli, not the originals, was started by 1656.
+From the many modelli, which have been preserved, it is obvious that Teniers's copies constitute an adjusted record of the originals that could be made to fit on a book page and thus a few lack details or include more background.
+The engraving of the catalog by engravers who probably worked after the modelli rather than originals, was started by 1656.
 In the 17th century there existed no efficient method for inverting images.
 As a result, most of the prints in the catalog are reverse images of the originals.
 Each print gives the name of the author of the original work on the left hand side (indicated by the letter 'p' for 'pinxit', Latin for 'painted by') and the engraver of the print on the right hand side (indicated by the letter 's' for 'sculpsit', Latin for 'engraved by').
 Some editions also indicated the original dimensions of the paintings.